 Aunt Marg’s BEST Glazed and Extremely Fresh Strawberry Pie is a not-too-sweet fresh strawberry pie formulated for maximum enjoyment of fresh strawberries.
 No cooked berries in sight.
 The recipe includes directions for an easy pat-in-the-pan cookie crust.

 You would not believe how many strawberries I’ve eaten lately in my quest for the BEST fresh strawberry pie.

 Thankfully, my experimenting ended when I remembered my Aunt Marg’s strawberry pie.
 She served it to me during a visit to her house in Speedway, Indiana (my home state).
 Although I was in high school at the time, I still remember it.
 (This is the same aunt who won second place in a baking contest with her recipe for Hickory Nut Cake.)

 A quick e-mail produced the recipe in short order.
-Don’t you think it’s impressive that well into her eighties, my aunt looks at and uses her computer often enough to reply to my e-mail within a couple hours?
+Don’t you think it’s impressive that, my aunt, who is well into her eighties, looks at and uses her computer often enough to reply to my e-mail within a couple of hours?

 The first picture posted above was taken 24 hours after the pie was made so you can see exactly what to expect.
 Of course, any kind of dessert made with fresh fruit is better eaten the day you make it.
 Otherwise, one runs the risk of a soggy crust as the strawberries release moisture.